Vitamin C: Health Benefits, Deficiency, and Sources

 What is vitamin C and why do we need it?

 Vitamin C or ascorbic acid is an essential, water-soluble vitamin that can neither be produced nor stored in the body.
-This is why one needs to take vitamin C daily to reap its benefits.
+This is why one needs to take it daily to reap its benefits.

-Vitamin C is necessary for the formation of collagen (a type of protein), which plays an important role in healing wounds.
-It is also needed for the maintenance of skin, muscles, cartilage, bones, and teeth, and improves the absorption of iron from foods.
+- It is necessary for the formation of collagen (a type of protein), which plays an important role in healing wounds

-Vitamin C is a powerful antioxidant that may block some of the damage caused by harmful molecules called free radicals, which are produced in our bodies due to exposure to pollution, the sun’s UV-radiations, and stress.
-There is also some evidence that regular intake of vitamin C may improve physical endurance in athletes and may even prevent early aging.
+- Due to it’s powerful antioxidant activity, it may block some of the damage caused by harmful molecules called free radicals, which are produced in our bodies due to exposure to pollution, the sun’s UV-radiations, and stress

-Vitamin C deficiency may impair the body’s immunity and repair functions, leading to increased risk of infections, delayed wound healing, swelling and bleeding of gums, and dry-scaly skin.
+Deficiency of vitamin C may impair the body’s immunity and repair functions, which may lead to increased risk of infections, delayed wound healing, swelling and bleeding of gums, and dry-scaly skin.

 How much vitamin C do you need?

-The amount of vitamin C you require each day depends on your age, gender, and physiological needs.
-The National Institute of Nutrition (NIN) recommends the following daily dietary allowance (RDA) of vitamin C.
+The amount of this vitamin you require each day depends on your age, gender, and physiological needs.
+The National Institute of Nutrition (NIN) recommends the following daily dietary allowance (RDA).

-Fresh fruits and vegetables are the best sources of vitamin C. You may get recommended amounts by eating a variety of foods, including the following:
+Fresh fruits and vegetables are the best sources.
+You may get recommended amounts by eating a variety of foods, including the following:

-Consuming vitamin C-fortified foods and beverages may also help meet your needs.
+Consuming fortified foods and beverages may also help meet your needs.
 If you are buying packaged food and want to know if it has vitamin C, check the nutrition label.

-Also, keep in mind that vitamin C is quite unstable and may easily be damaged by exposure to heat, air (oxygen), and light.
-You can prevent the loss of vitamin C from your foods by following these simple rules:
+Also, keep in mind that ascorbic acid is quite unstable and may easily be damaged by exposure to heat, air (oxygen), and light.
+You can prevent it’s loss from your foods by following these simple rules:

 1. Try to have raw fruits and vegetables.
 Cooking vitamin C-rich foods at high-heat or for prolonged durations may reduce the vitamin content.
 Quick heating methods like microwaving, steaming, and blanching may reduce these losses

-2. Do not leave cut fruits and vegetables open or store them for long durations.
-Vitamin C gets oxidized very quickly when left exposed
+2. Do not leave cut fruits and vegetables open or store them for long durations, to avoid oxidation

 3. Exposure to light may also reduce the vitamin C content.
 So, a tetra pack of orange juice would be a better choice than a clear bottle